 Enmi graduated from Harvard University with an AB cum laude in Government and Wharton with an MBA with a concentration in Marketing.

-Anya’s favorite part of investing is working with entrepreneurs to market-proof ideas, identify early customers, and solve problems during the inevitable pivots along the way.
+Anya’s favorite part of investing is working with entrepreneurs to market-proof ideas, identify early customers, solve the puzzle that is scaling, and solve problems during the inevitable pivots along the way.

 Prior to co-founding Healthy Ventures, Anya led strategy and business development for Cardinal Health's medical services, distribution, and laboratory businesses.
 Prior to Cardinal Health, Anya was a venture capitalist at Thomas, McNerney & Partners, where she focused on life sciences, mostly in later-stage opportunities.
 She invested and was a board director or observer in: Virdante Pharma (acquired by Momenta Pharma, Invitae Corp (NYSE: NVTA), Celator Pharma (NASDAQ: CPXX), and Innopharma Inc (acquired by Pfizer Inc).
 At Thomas, McNerney, Anya saw and participated in the emerging 'digital health’ sector, initially investing in the rise of the genomics services subsector.